What is Outbound Sales Readiness?

 Compliance is a business-continuity risk

-GDPR fines reach 4% of global revenue and PECR breaches in the UK carry additional penalties.
+GDPR fines reach 4% of global revenue and CAN-SPAM violations carry penalties of up to $50,120 per email.
 Beyond fines, being reported as a spam sender damages brand reputation in ways that outlast any outbound campaign.
 Compliance readiness is cheaper than reputation repair by orders of magnitude.

 Common Mistakes